silviurdr/my-concerts-archive/README.md

 ## Experience gained while building this app

-* Learned the basics of React (Components, JSX language, Props, the State)
+* Learned the basics of React (Components, JSX language, Props, State)
 * Improved my knowledge about ES6
 * Learned to deploy a React app
 * Implementing Responsive Design